Guide to Capital Markets Tribunal Proceedings

 What is the difference between service and filing?

 Filing refers to providing documents or other things to the Registrar at the Tribunal.
-The requirement to serve is different from the requirement to file, so filing a document with the Registrar is not service on any party, including Staff of the Commission.
+The requirement to serve is different from the requirement to file, so filing a document with the Registrar is not service on any party, including the Commission.

 How do I serve documents?